gregk27/ELEC278-Project/readme.md

 Graphics are run with the SDL2 library, which is used under the [zlib license](https://www.zlib.net/zlib_license.html).
 A copy of the [license from the website](https://www.libsdl.org/license.php) can be found in the SDL2 folder.
 SDL2 source code can be found in ther [Mercurial repository](https://wiki.libsdl.org/SourceCode).

+When run, a file named `out.graphml` is generated showing the current graph with edge directions and node indices.
+This is designed to be viewed using the online viewer at https://www.yworks.com/yed-live/.
 # Building
 The source code includes the rquired SDL2 headers, libraries, and required dll file to build and run the application on Windows.